Education Quality Declines in 9 States; Kerala’s Literacy Rate Drops for First Time

 Kerala’s Literacy Rate Decline: What’s Happening?

 Kerala has always been among the top states in India when it comes to literacy.
-People used to say that Kerala’s education system is perfect and the literacy rate there is the best.
+Kerala’s education system was once considered one of the best in India, known for its high literacy rate.
 But now a surprising thing has come to light in the recent data – signs of education quality decline are visible in Kerala as well, as literacy rate has seen a decline for the first time.

-Hearing this really makes the heart a little sad, because everyone considered Kerala’s education as a benchmark.
+This news is disappointing, as Kerala’s education was long seen as a benchmark for the nation.
 But when we try to understand the reason behind this, we come to know that this decline is not due to just one reason – rather many complex issues are affecting it.

-This migration coupled with the quality education declines presents a dual challenge for Kerala’s future.
+This migration, along with the drop in education quality, presents a dual challenge for Kerala’s future.

 The first reason is migration.
 Many educated people are going to Gulf countries or other countries for their better future, due to which the number of educated people in the state is decreasing.
 At the same time, the birth rate of Kerala is falling and the population is aging, which is affecting school enrollment and literacy.